 entrance exams given to all the composition students at the start of the

 counterpoint (among other items!) and opted to take his Tonal

 the Bach Inventions, and we composed two and three-part pieces in the

 semester.
-There were only two students - my companion was fellow
+In the Tonal Counterpoint class there were only two students - my companion was fellow

-composition student Steve Mackey, who has subsequently gone on to great heights in his
+composition student Steve Mackey, who has subsequently gone on to well-deserved great heights in his

 there were only two of us we got a lot of attention and were able to compose many two-part inventions and